Chocolate Covered Cherries with that liquid center aren't nearly as hard to make as they might seem. In fact, they are quite easy and quite delicious.

 - 2 cups powdered sugar

-- ½ tsp cherry bakery emulsion or cherry extract
+- ½ teaspoon cherry bakery emulsion or cherry extract

-- 1-2 Tbsp cherry juice from the jar of cherries
+- 1-2 tablespoon cherry juice from the jar of cherries

 - 8 ounces Ghirardelli dark chocolate chips